 Catch your breath (1 turn)

 Like in combat, the party can stop for a while and catch their breath, restoring up to one point of fatigue for each attribute.
-Players may also chose to use any items tagged as quick too, such as bandages, light torches and drink water.
+Players may also choose to use any items tagged as quick, too, such as bandages, light torches and drink water.

 Look for traps (1 turn)

-Finding a trap allows one player to try to disarm it, it requires a dexterity test, failing will trigger the trap.
+Finding a trap allows one player to try to disarm it; it requires a dexterity test, failing which will trigger the trap.